RafalPikula/faces/README.md

-# faces
+# Faces
-Aplication of CNNs to gender detection and age prediction based on photographs of faces
+Aplication of CNNs to gender detection and age prediction based on photographs of faces.